nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [BrightFutures](https://github.com/Thomvis/BrightFutures) - Write great asynchronous code in Swift using futures and promises.
 - [Pigeon](https://github.com/fmo91/Pigeon) - SwiftUI and UIKit library that relies on Combine to deal with asynchronous data.
 - [SwiftCF](https://github.com/ddddxxx/SwiftCF) - Use CoreFoundation based framework in Swift painlessly.
+- [Deeplink](https://github.com/TizianoCoroneo/Deeplink) - Library to parse deeplinks and their arguments using String interpolation.

 ## Other (not lib)